va1da5/tinygo-stm32-dev-container/README.md

 # TinyGo on STM32 Blue Pill

-The repo contains a basic I2C usage samples.
-It focuses on providing an initial development environment for Tinygo with STM32 "Blue Pill".
-The development should be done in a container environment simplifying setup on different systems (*had issues on Fedora 37*).
+The branch contains I2C communication example from master to slave, where each node is STM32 "Blue Pill" micro controller.
+Tinygo does not support I2C in a slave mode out-of-the-box for STM32.
+This task required to analyze I2C registries and perform required adjustments to get it working.

 ## Development Container